Royce Lewis Preview, Player Props: Twins vs. Guardians

-On Tuesday, Royce Lewis (.643 slugging percentage in past 10 games, including five home runs) and the Minnesota Twins play the Cleveland Guardians, whose starting pitcher will be Tanner Bibee.
-First pitch is at 6:10 PM ET.
+Royce Lewis -- with a slugging percentage of .643 in his past 10 games, including five home runs -- will be in action for the Minnesota Twins versus the Cleveland Guardians, with Gavin Williams on the hill, on September 6 at 1:10 PM ET.

-In his previous game, he collected six RBI (going 3-for-4 with a home run) against the Guardians.
+In his previous game he had a one-hit performance (1-for-3) against the Guardians.

 Royce Lewis Game Info & Props vs. the Guardians